JuliaPoo/Collection-of-CTF-Writeups/RARCTF-2021/Mini-A3S/README.md

 Remember how the `SBOX` is the all important component that ensures that the cipher isn't affine?
 Having `SBOX` behave like an affine transform _most_ of the time is pretty bad.

-Now, being affine `93%` of the time is very unlikely to make a particular instance of A3S encryption affine.
-Since the SBOX is applied _many many times_ during encryption, there is bound to be once where the SBOX isn't affine.
+Now, despite being affine `93%` of the time, it's very unlikely to make a particular instance of A3S encryption entirely affine.
+Since the SBOX is applied _many many times_ during encryption, there is bound to be once where the SBOX isn't affine, causing the whole encryption to not be affine.

-So instead of saying that with this `SBOX`, the A3S approximates an affine transform, I believe it'll be way more helpful to know that small sections of an A3S encryption instance is gonna be affine.
-We don't know where and when these affine portions are, just that small parts of it is _pretty likely_ to be affine.
+So instead of saying that with this `SBOX`, the A3S approximates an affine transform, it's a better description to say that small sections of an A3S encryption instance is gonna be affine.
+We don't know where and when these affine portions are, but we can be fairly confident that small parts of it is _likely_ to be affine.

 # Attack Approach

 Unlike in the previous challenge [A3S](../A3S), it's unlikely that there's a plaintext-ciphertext pair that's completely affine for us to exploit.
 However, we can exploit the _very probably_ affine-ness of small parts of the encryption.

 Furthermore, we'd want to recover all the round keys, which are `3*8*9 = 216` `GF(3)` values.
 This means that we'd want to recover at least `216` constraints to solve for the round keys.
-Preferably, these constraints are linear to make solving for the round keys really easy.
+Preferably, these constraints are linear in `GF(3)` to make solving for the round keys really easy.

 There are 2 places to get these constraints.
-The obvious one is the key expansion algorithm, and the next is the plaintext-ciphertext pairs.
+The obvious one is the key expansion algorithm itself, and the next is the plaintext-ciphertext pairs.

 From now on, `kr` will refer to the round keys, plaintext is `pt` and ciphertext is `ct`.

 So here's the plan:

-1. Create a completely symbolic affine version of the A3S (that's a close approximation)
+1. Create a symbolic, affine version of the A3S that's a close approximation to the original.
-2. Recover as much constraints on `kr` from the key expansion.
+2. Recover as many constraints on `kr` from the key expansion.
-3. Correlate the output of this affine version with the known `pt` and `ct` pairs to form more constraints on `kr`
+3. Correlate the output of our affine A3S with the known `pt` and `ct` pairs to form more constraints on `kr`
 4. With hopefully > 216 constraints, we can solve for `kr`.

 Recovering all the round keys is equivalent to recovering the original key as the original key is simply the first few round keys.